When and How to Use Copper Fungicide in the Garden

 Contents

 When it comes to bacterial and fungal diseases in the garden, there isn’t much you can do in terms of treatment other than throwing out the plant’s infected parts.
-Fortunately, for gardeners, you can take preventative measures to stop a disease before it spirals out of control.
+Fortunately, you can take preventative measures to stop a disease before it spirals out of control.
 One of the products you can use is copper fungicide.
 It’s safe to use for organic gardening, but there are some precautionary measures to take when you use it.

 Copper fungicides won’t solve all your problems, such as late blight in tomatoes, but they’ll at least slow or stop the spread of diseases such as powdery mildew, downy mildew, black spot, rust, fire blight, and anthracnose, among many other listed diseases you might find in your garden.